-Christopher Seider was just 11 in 1770, a working boy in Boston at a time when the city was awash in the debate over the Massachusetts colony’s relationship with England.
+Christopher Seider was just 11 in 1770, a working boy in Boston at a time when the city was awash in the debate over the Massachusetts colony’s relationship with Great Britain.

-American-made clothing and other products were often rougher in appearance and less appealing, and some goods could only be had by importing them.
+American-made clothing and other products were often rougher in appearance and less appealing.
+Some goods could only be had by importing them.

-The question of whether Boston merchants would continue to honor non-importation agreements that stopped the sale of British goods in protest of the tax was on minds throughout the colony.
+Boston merchants had agreed to boycott British goods to protest the tax.
+But throughout the colony, people wondered whether they’d continue to honor non-importation agreements.
 Boston had played a leading role in implementing the non-importation strategy and convincing other colonies to join in.
-But the cost was taking its toll.
+But the cost took its toll.

 Frustrated by several years of struggling to make a profit, the stage was set for merchants to announce they would no longer honor non-importation agreements and would resume selling British goods.

 Theophilus Lillie, a dry goods merchant, was one of the earliest to break the non-importation agreements.
 Though some merchants disregarded the ban altogether, most did it quietly.
 Lillie, though not political, did so with a flourish, announcing his intentions in a letter to the Boston Chronicle.

 His decision led to dueling letters and articles in the newspapers and, on the night of February 22, a protest in front of his house.

 “A number of boys had been diverting themselves with the exhibition of a piece of pageantry near the house of Theophilus Lillie,” the Boston-Gazette and Country Journal reported.
 They placed a sign, ‘IMPORTER,’ in front of his home.

 Soon their protest turned explosive.
 Ebenezer Richardson, a British customs officer, stepped in and tried to stop the demonstration.
 He urged several passing men to tear down the sign and effigies in front of Lillis’ house.